Asexual Visibility Day: What it is and why we need to recognize its spectrum

 What is asexuality?

 To make this more clear, let's talk about the types of attraction.
-The association Prisma made a document on this subject together with the organization Asexual Community Spain (ACES), where they divided the attraction into four types.
+The association PRISMA made a document on this subject together with the organization Asexual Community España (ACES), where they divided the attraction into four types.

 1. Sexualrefers to the desire for sexual activity with another person.